utdata/rwdir/docs/04-counts-analysis.md

 Again, in our case (as we work toward finding the performer with most appearances) we want to summarize the **number** of rows, and there is a function for that: `n()`.
 (Think "**n**umber of observations".)
 Every row in the data is an appearance ... we just need to count how many rows have each performer.

 But first, to show how this works, we'll count _all_ the rows in our data.
-Let's write the code and run it on our code, then I'll explain:
+Let's write the code and run it, then I'll explain:

 1. Set up a new section with a Markdown headline, text and explain you are looking for most appearances.
 1. Add a named code chunk and add the following: